 5.1 Price Elasticity of Demand and Price Elasticity of Supply

 Price elasticity measures the responsiveness of the quantity demanded or supplied of a good to a change in its price.
-It is computed as the percentage change in quantity demanded (or supplied) divided by the percentage change in price.
-Elasticity can be described as elastic (or very responsive), unit elastic, or inelastic (not very responsive).
+We compute it as the percentage change in quantity demanded (or supplied) divided by the percentage change in price.
+We can describe elasticity as elastic (or very responsive), unit elastic, or inelastic (not very responsive).
 Elastic demand or supply curves indicate that quantity demanded or supplied respond to price changes in a greater than proportional manner.
 An inelastic demand or supply curve is one where a given percentage change in price will cause a smaller percentage change in quantity demanded or supplied.
 A unitary elasticity means that a given percentage change in price leads to an equal percentage change in quantity demanded or supplied.

 5.2 Polar Cases of Elasticity and Constant Elasticity